About Us Contact Shop

 Something about Irish potato pancakes being fried in browned butter sounds ridiculously good!

-Being more common in Northern Wester Ireland, it’s a tried and true recipe, and probably perfect for either breakfast or dinner.
+Being more common in Western Northern Ireland, it’s a tried and true recipe with full-bodied flavor and probably perfect for either a hearty breakfast or dinner.

 • The cook time is also just 10 minutes, which means you’ll be eating pretty quick!